A Safety, Tolerability and PK Study of DCC-2618 in Patients With Advanced Malignancies

 Open to people ages 18 years and up

-Patients must meet all of the following criteria to be eligible to enroll in the study:
+Patients must meet the following criteria to be eligible to enroll in the study:

-- GIST patients must have a KIT and PDGFRA mutation and must have progressed on or had an intolerability to at least 1 but not more than 4 lines of systemic anticancer therapy
+a) GIST patients must have a KIT and PDGFRA mutation and must have progressed on or had an intolerability to at least 1 line of systemic anticancer therapy: i.
+Patients with a pre-existing resistance mutation to an approved line of therapy are eligible.For example, imatinib resistant mutations including KIT Exon 17 and PDGFRA D842V.

-- Systemic mastocytosis (SM) patients must have a confirmed diagnosis of advanced SM according to 2016 World Health Organization (WHO) criteria for SM.
-Advanced SM includes: ASM, SM-AHN, wherein the AHN does not require immediate alternative therapy, such as acute myeloid leukemia [AHNs that are eligible include: low grade myelodysplastic syndrome (MDS) with a high SM burden who require treatment for SM only, myeloproliferative neoplasms (MPNs), MDS/MPN, and HES/CEL] and MCL
+Advanced SM includes: ASM, SM-AHN, wherein the AHN does not require immediate alternative therapy, such as acute myeloid leukemia.
+AHNs that are eligible include:low grade myelodysplastic syndrome (MDS) with a high SM burden who require treatment for SM only, myeloproliferative neoplasms (MPNs), MDS/MPN, and HES/CEL], and MCL i.Patients with advanced SM must present with at least 1 eligible C-Finding (organ damage) as outlined in Table 3 of the 2013 International Working Group-Myeloproliferative Neoplasms Research and Treatment (IWG-MRT) & European Competence Network on Mastocytosis (ECNM) consensus response criteria (Appendix 10.5);please see below for MCL exception) (#iii).

-- Malignant glioma patients with genomic alterations of PDGFRA and/or KIT.
+c) Malignant glioma patients with genomic alterations potentially conferring sensitivity to DCC-2618 including, but not limited to, amplification and/or mutations of PDGFRA and/or KIT.

 - Patients with known CNS metastases may participate provided that: